akabeera/crypto_bot/README.md

 ## Running crypto-bot

 ### config.json
-The config.json is the default config file the crypto-bot will load that defines various parameters and your trading strategy.
-See the following table for details on each parameter
+The **config.json** is the default config file the crypto-bot will load.
+It will defines various parameters and your trading strategy.
+See the following table for details:

 ### General Parameters